 There will be future mailings with the school calendar, reminders of upcoming events, and schedules.
 Typically, there is one per summer month.
 If you have not received any mailings by July, please contact Student Services to confirm your mailing address.

 Yes.
 The list will be broken down into books for Honors and College Prep courses.
 Please check our website starting in mid-June for this information.
-Books will need to be purchased and read by the start of school in August of 2022.
+Books will need to be purchased and read by the start of school in August.
 Assessments on the novels will occur in the first week of school.

 An information sheet on the Northside, Southside and Train Station bus routes will be included in the summer mailing.
 Fenwick offers school bus transportation from the Burlington Northern line (pick up in Riverside, drop-off in Berwyn) and the Union Pacific West line (pick up and drop off a Lake/Marian station in Oak Park).
 Our North Side bus route services students on the Northwest Side of Chicago, going as far north as Foster.
 Our South Side bus route services students on the Southwest Side of Chicago, going as far south as 63rd Street.
 Please see our Transportation and Parking page for more information.